SeldonIO/seldon-core/docs-gb/kubernetes/hpa-rps-autoscaling.md

 ## Cluster operation guidelines when using HPA-based scaling

-When deploying HPA-based scaling for Core 2 models and servers as part of a production deployment, it is important to understand the exact interactions between HPA-triggered actions and Core 2 scheduling, as well as potential pitfalls in choosing particular HPA configurations.
+When deploying HPA-based scaling for Seldon Core 2 models and servers as part of a production deployment, it is important to understand the exact interactions between HPA-triggered actions and Seldon Core 2 scheduling, as well as potential pitfalls in choosing particular HPA configurations.

 Using the default scaling policy, HPA is relatively aggressive on scale-up (responding quickly